-The unredacted voter file contains "confidential, private" personal identifying information of D.C. voters that would not ordinarily be open to reasonable inspection.
-Id. at 231.
-To argue that the United States is entitled to summary relief and the forced provision of an unprecedented trove of "confidential, private" information, without any review of its statutorily required stated basis and purpose, would go even further than Lynd did-in a context where, very much unlike there, the basis and purpose are not inarguably clear but appear pretextual.
-The court presiding over the federal government's similar action in California has already recognized that the United States' motion to compel seeks "to reach the ultimate question in this case regarding the production of records," and "thousands of voters' lives will be impacted by this case."
-Hr'g Tr. at 5:3-9, United States v.
+information, without any review of its statutorily required statement of the basis and the purpose for its demand, would go even further than Lynd did-in a context where, very much unlike in Lynd, the basis and purpose are not inarguably clear but appear pretextual.

+The Court should dismiss the complaint before it takes any briefing on the United States' motion to compel and without ruling on that motion.
+Alternatively, to the extent that this Court considers the United States' motion to compel, it should deny that motion.
+As the court presiding over the federal government's similar action in California has already recognized, the United States' motion to compel seeks "to reach the ultimate question in this case regarding the production of records," and "thousands of voters' lives will be impacted by this case."
+Ex.
+6 to Mot. to Intervene, Hr'g Tr. at 5:3-9, United States v.
 Weber, No. 25-cv-09149 (C.D.
 Cal.
 Dec.
 4, 2025), Dkt.
 No. 100.
 It denied the United States' first motion to compel, id., and vacated briefing on one filed the following day, ordering that the motion deadlines would be reset "at a later date following a scheduling conference held pursuant to Federal Rule of Civil Procedure 16."
-Order, United States v.
+Ex.
+7 to Mot. to Intervene, Order, United States v.
 Weber, No. 25-cv-09149 (C.D.
 Cal.
 Dec.
 15, 2025), Dkt.
 No. 114.